-This new edition has been thoroughly revised and updated to take account of all recent legislative and practice changes.
+This 2018 edition has been thoroughly revised and updated to take account of all recent legislative and practice changes.
 The form associated with the book, CoramBAAF's Placement Plan for Fostering Placements, has also been revised to take account of these changes.

 Who is this book for?